Puka Temu

 Sir Puka Temu, KBE, CMG (born 7 January 1954), is a Papua New Guinean politician.
 He has been a member of the National Parliament of Papua New Guinea since 2002, representing the electorate of Abau Open.
 A former Deputy Prime Minister under Michael Somare, he is part of Prime Minister James Marape's government as a member of the Our Development Party.

 Early life

 Temu attended Konepoti Primary School and Iarowari High School.
 He graduated from the University of Papua New Guinea in 1976 with a Bachelor of Medicine and Surgery.
-He completed a Masters in Medicine in Sydney and Melbourne in 1985.
+He completed a master's degree in Medicine in Sydney and Melbourne in 1985.

 He served in the public service for 29 years, including as Secretary for the Department of Health from 1996 to 2001.